iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Equalities, Inequalities of Euclidean Space.md

 **Remarks**

-This identity generalizes to the non-euclidean settings, see [Bregman Divergence](../Bregman%20Divergence.md) for more information.
+This identity generalizes to the non-euclidean settings, see [Bregman Divergence Introduction](../Bregman%20Divergence%20Introduction.md) for more information.

 #### **Lemma | A useful inequality**
 > For all $x, y , z \in \R^n$, $\theta > 0$, it has